 Digital Transformation and the Future of the PMO Function – Insights from Our Recent Project Services Round Table 2

-about 1 year ago by Adam Higgins
+over 1 year ago by Adam Higgins

 We recently launched our series of Project Services themed round table events with an inaugural gathering of senior Transformation leaders from a variety of industries across the Sydney market.
 Discussions focussed on two topical themes: Digital Transformation and the Future of the PMO function in an Agile world, with the overarching aim of providing an open platform for individuals to discuss key challenges and takeaways based on their own experiences.